 As time marches forward in education, we are finding that students are becoming micromanaged to a fault.
 Whereas teachers have the responsibility of making sure that their students learn the specific curriculum and content material, it is creating a generation of students who don’t know how to take initiative and find out the answers to questions without specific directions to follow.

 Most of our students’ day-to-day activities are structured and controlled by others.
 It doesn’t matter if we’re looking at elementary schools, middle school, or high school students.
 From a psychological point of view, this micromanagement of the school day makes them feel powerless.
 Without a sense of student ownership and student agency, our children are missing out on learning an essential skill they will take with them throughout their lives: initiative.
 As teachers, we should turn this on its head and instead conduct our classes in a way that makes our students feel empowered.

 The number one way to do this is by establishing student choice in the classroom to demonstrate learning.

-Student choice allows for personalization of content and lessons but still is directly constructed by the teacher in knowing what the objectives and outcomes of that piece of curriculum.
-The key idea before you move into a fully choice-based classroom is to know what makes your students “tick”.
+Regularly allowing students choices will naturally design personalization of content and lessons but still is directly constructed by the teacher in knowing the objectives and outcomes of that piece of curriculum.
+The key idea before you move into a fully choice-based classroom is to know what makes your students “tick” and their student intent.

-Knowing their learning styles, personalities, and even their interests allow them to build choice activities that will appeal to each student in your classroom and allow them student voice in their academic choices.
+Knowing their learning styles, personalities, and even their interests allows them to build student choice activities that will appeal to each student in your classroom and allow them student voice in their academic choices.
 You may have one student that loves art projects, but another one that would much rather write about a topic.
 Another student may love video, while the next prefers explaining verbally.

 In giving students choice, you create assignments where they all have the exact same learning outcomes but appeal to each individual student in your class.
-This is differentiation at its finest and, if implemented correctly, is no extra work for you (and to be honest, it’s way more fun to teach).
+This learning experience is differentiation at its finest and, if implemented correctly, is no extra work for you (and to be honest, it’s way more fun to teach).

 The Benefits of Student Choice

-When students are given this choice, their learning becomes much more authentic and they are naturally drawn to the next steps of the learning process.
+When students are given choice, their learning becomes much more authentic and they are naturally drawn to the next steps of the learning process.
 Again, they are all learning the same things and demonstrating the same objectives, but in different ways.

-If nothing else, it makes grading so much more entertaining when you have a variety of different assignments coming back at you and you are not grading the same monotonous assignment repeatedly.
+If nothing else, it makes grading so much more entertaining when you have a variety of different assignments coming back at you and you are not grading the same monotonous assignment repeatedly throughout the school year.

-While the standards are the same and the exact same elements of learning need to be displayed, it will come forth in ways that really allow the students to flourish with their own unique styles, and this is done through simple elements of student choice.
+While the standards are the same and the exact same elements of learning need to be displayed in each content area, it will come forth in ways that really allow the students to flourish with their own unique styles, and this is done through simple elements of student choice.

 They might not always make a good choice in hindsight (sometimes picking the “easiest” assignment ends up being anything but), but establishing this culture in the classroom allows for self-correction and improvement.

-As time moves forward, you can move into choice boards, menus, or other self-directed opportunities to complete assessments, giving that student choice in the development of completion.
+As time moves forward, you can move into choice boards, menus, project-based learning, or other self-directed opportunities or additional resources to complete assessments, giving that student choice in the development of completion.